 Still, the overall amount of uranium is less important than the grade of uranium ore, according to a 2006 background paper by the German research organization Energy Watch Group.
 The less uranium in the ore, the higher the overall processing costs will be for the amount obtained.
 The group contends that worldwide rankings mean little, then, when one considers that only Canada has a significant amount of ore above 1 percent--up to about 20 percent of the country's total reserves.
 In Australia, on the other hand, some 90 percent of uranium has a grade of less than 0.06 percent.
 Much of Kazakhstan's ore is less than 0.1 percent.

 Toni Johnson.
 (2010).
 Global Uranium Supply and Demand.
 Retrieved February 2017.

-The World Nuclear Association (December 2016) offers this conclusion about supply and demand--
+As of the summer of 2018, the World Nuclear Association offered this conclusion about supply and demand:

 The world's present measured resources of uranium (5.7 Mt) in the cost category less than three times present spot prices and used only in conventional reactors, are enough to last for about 90 years.
 This represents a higher level of assured resources than is normal for most minerals.
 Further exploration and higher prices will certainly, on the basis of present geological knowledge, yield further resources as present ones are used up.

 However, they provide the following insight at a subsequent point in the same article (emphasis added):

 This focus on rates of depletion suggests that one of the dimensions of economic sustainability of metals has to do with their relative rates of depletion.
 Specifically, it suggests that economic sustainability will hold indefinitely as long as the rate of depletion of mineral resources is slower than the rate at which it is offset.
 This offsetting force will be the sum of individual factors that work against depletion, and include cost-reducing technology and knowledge, lower cost resources through exploration advances, and demand shifting through substitution of materials.